YuncongMa/pNet/README.md

 # Installation guideline
 1. Download the whole package and open the pNet.mlapp in MATLAB with version newer than 2021b.
 2. The help document (Help_Document.pdf) can be opened on the pNet user interface: click "Help" on the left top menu bar, and select 'Document'.
-3. Several example data can be downloaded from Google Drive, please follow the section below "Example Data"
+3. HCP data (.cifti) requires additional pre-compiled packages to read, please follow the section below "Additional Package"
 4. Brain template files are stored in subfolder "Brain_Template".
 It includeds templates for three different brain formats.
-Please check the section below "Brain Template"
+Please check the section below "Brain Template".
+5. Several example data can be downloaded from Google Drive, please follow the section below "Example Data".

-# Additional package needed
+# Additional Package
 1. To allow the input of HCP data in cifti format, download workbench from HCP website: https://www.humanconnectome.org/software/get-connectome-workbench

 # Brain Template